qinqiyao/bios-611-project/README.md

 docker run -v $(pwd):/home/rstudio -e PASSWORD=qiyaoqin -p 8787:8787 -p 8080:8080 -t 611-project
 ```

+Then, we need to use the RStudio Server with the username of "rstudio" and the password of "qiyaoqin".

 ### Using Makefile to generate all the stuff

 We can use the following command to clean the previous data and files, then we can run other commands to produce pictures, classification model, shiny website and final report.